SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `Rodas4P` - A 4th order A-stable stiffly stable Rosenbrock method with a stiff-aware 3rd order interpolant.
 4th order on linear parabolic problems and 3rd order accurate on nonlinear parabolic problems (as opposed to lower if not corrected).
-- `Rodas5` - A 5th order A-stable stiffly stable Rosenbrock method with a stiff-aware 3rd order interpolant.
+- `Rodas5` - A 5th order A-stable stiffly stable Rosenbrock method.
+Currently has
+  a Hermite interpolant because its stiff-aware 3rd order interpolant is not yet implemented.

 ### Implicit Strong-Stability Presurving Runge-Kutta Methods for Hyperbolic PDEs (Conservation Laws)